makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 But it will never end — that's the answer.
 There is always us. <details><summary>[Note]</summary>

 See El-Mohtar and Gladstone p.
 165
 There is always us.
-There is always me and me and me and me, and then me and me, yes, but there is always me and all of my beloved. *–Slow Hours, Beholden, Motes, Hold My Name, Rye, and What Right Have I*</details>
+There is always me and me and me and me, and then me and me, and me twice more, yes, but there is always me and all of my beloved. *–Slow Hours, Beholden, Motes, Hold My Name, Rye, What Right Have I, Dry Grass, and True Name*</details>
 </blockquote>

 -----